swjk/Nokia-Project/README.txt

-1* contains the main function which can be run : python3 predictor.py
+1* contains the main function which can be run : python3 predictor.py all or python3 predictor.py ref

 1* contains currently:
 	Reference Algorithm